portellam/deploy-VFIO/README.md

 ### Main setup <sub>(vfiolib-setup)</sub>
 * **Multi-boot VFIO setup**
-    - Best for Multiple VGA PCI Passthrough.  **More flexibility.**
+    - Multiple VGA PCI Passthrough.
-    - Multiple GRUB menu entries for multiple VGA device systems.
+    - Multiple GRUB menu entries.
+    - Best for systems with two or more PCI VGA devices.                      **More flexibility.**
     - Choose a GRUB menu entry with a VGA device to boot from (excludes that VGA device's IOMMU group from VFIO).
     - **Disclaimer:** For best results, use **auto-Xorg**.<sup>[5](#5)</sup>
 * **Static VFIO setup**
+    - Single VGA PCI Passthrough.
-    - Best for Single VGA PCI Passthrough.    **Less flexibility.**
+    - Best for systems with integrated VGA device and one PCI VGA device.     **Less flexibility.**
     - Traditional PCI Passthrough/VFIO setup.

 ### Post-setup  <sub>(vfiolib-extras)</sub>